Yangsx-1/Genie/README.md

 The source code are mainly in Genie/src/mica

 ### alloc
+This folder contains a set of operations on manipulating huge pages, and the core implementation of mount and unmount huge pages dynamically in running time is also in this folder.

 ### datagram
+This folder contains the statistic functions for client and server, some network related functions and MLP parameters.
+Because all the statistic informations used by MLP model are outputed by functions here, we merge the MLP model into this file.

 ### directory
+This folder contains some etcd related functions.

 ### eaet
+This folder contains the implementation of EAET algorithm.
+Refer to (PACE: Penalty Aware Cache Modeling with Enhanced AET)[https://dl.acm.org/doi/abs/10.1145/3265723.3265736].

 ### network
+This folder contains network related functions based on DPDK and use UDP protocol.

 ### parda
+This floder contains the implementation of PARDA algorithm.
+Refer to (PARDA: A Fast Parallel Reuse Distance Analysis Algorithm)[https://ieeexplore.ieee.org/abstract/document/6267930].

 ### pool
+This folder contains the implementation of circular log used as the basic key-value store data structure.

 ### processor
+This folder contains the process functions and partition related functions, after network process, the key-value get/set will be processed through these functions.

 ### table
+This folder contains a high performance hash table used in the system for fast kv lookup.

 ### test
+This folder contains the basic test, client and server file.
+All files in this task will be compiled to an excutable file.
+The json files are config files used in starting client and server.

 ### util
+This folder contains some useful functions, for example, the hash functions, the random number generator and the zipf distribution generator.

 Authors
 -------